A collaboration between the National Gallery and the Getty Research Institute

 In addition, the team sourced catalogues from numerous regional UK record offices, local archives and university collections, including the Barber Institute of Fine Arts, Birmingham; the Fitzwilliam Museum, Cambridge; and the Ashmolean Museum and Bodleian Library, Oxford.
 Furthermore, the researchers forged close links with various foreign institutions, notably the Bibliothèque Nationale de France in Paris.

 The British Sales research project has resulted in expanded coverage of British materials in the Index®.
 These tools will allow researchers to track patterns of taste in order to understand better cultural transfers, and to explore more fully the power of art markets.
 Furthermore, generating new knowledge about the history of the art market will allow greater interdisciplinary exchange among scholars from a variety of fields, including art history, economics, and cultural studies.

-To highlight some of the fruits of the collaboration between the National Gallery and the Getty Research Institute, as well as to promote further research in the field, the two institutions are organising a scholarly symposium at the National Gallery on 21–22 June 2013: London and the Emergence of a European Art Market (c.
+To highlight some of the fruits of the collaboration between the National Gallery and the Getty Research Institute, as well as to promote further research in the field, the two institutions organised a scholarly symposium at the National Gallery on 21–22 June 2013: London and the Emergence of a European Art Market (c.
 1780-1820).
-The theme of the conference will be the European art market of the later 18th century, and in particular, the ways that the market operated at both national and international levels as well as its impact on the history of collecting and taste in public and private spheres.
+The theme of the conference was the European art market of the later 18th century, and in particular, the ways that the market operated at both national and international levels as well as its impact on the history of collecting and taste in public and private spheres.